-The Power to Approve Changes to Fundamental Bylaws
+25 The Power to Approve Changes to Fundamental Bylaws and/or Articles of Incorporation

-To safeguard against the possibility that the ICANN Board could unilaterally amend Bylaws without consulting the community, the CCWG-Accountability determined that the community consultation process should be reinforced in Fundamental Bylaws.
-The proposed set of Fundamental Bylaws would be harder to change than the Standard Bylaws for two reasons:

-- The authority to change Fundamental Bylaws would be shared between the ICANN Board and the ICANN community - The required threshold of support to change a Fundamental Bylaw would be significantly higher than the threshold to change a Standard Bylaw

-The CCWG-Accountability emphasizes the importance for the ICANN Board and ICANN community to be able to define new Fundamental Bylaws over time, or to change or remove existing ones to ensure that ICANN can adapt to the changing Internet environment.

-The escalation processes for this power is as follows:

-Step 1.
-The ICANN Board approves a change to the Fundamental Bylaws

-Step 2.
-Conference Call (15 days to organize and hold from the date the decision is made by the ICANN Board to approve a change to the Fundamental Bylaws)

-➤ ICANN hosts a conference call open to any interested participants and will provide support services.
-Representatives of the ICANN Board are expected to attend and be prepared to address the issues raised.

-Step 3.
-Decision to hold a Community Forum (7 days from the end of the conference call)

-➤ If three or more Supporting Organizations or Advisory Committees support holding a Community Forum within the 7-day period the Community Forum will be organized.

-➤ If the proposal to hold a Community Forum does not obtain the required support during the 7 days the process goes directly to deciding to use the community power.
+- To safeguard against the possibility that the ICANN Board could unilaterally amend Bylaws and/or Articles of Incorporation without consulting the community, the CCWG-Accountability determined that the community consultation process should be reinforced in Fundamental Bylaws.
+The proposed set of Fundamental Bylaws would be harder to change than the Standard Bylaws for two reasons: - The authority to change Fundamental Bylaws and/or Articles of Incorporation would be shared between the ICANN Board and the ICANN community - The required threshold of support to change a Fundamental Bylaw would be significantly higher than the threshold to change a Standard Bylaw - The CCWG-Accountability emphasizes the importance for the ICANN Board and ICANN community to be able to define new Fundamental Bylaws and/or Articles of Incorporation over time, or to change or remove existing ones to ensure that ICANN can adapt to the changing Internet environment. - 28 The escalation processes for this power is as follows: - 29 Step 1.
+The ICANN Board publishes its approval of a change to the Fundamental Bylaws and/or Articles of Incorporation - Step 2.
+Conference Call (21 days to organize and hold from the date the decision is made by the ICANN Board to approve a change to the Fundamental Bylaws and/or Articles of Incorporation) - ICANN hosts a conference call open to any interested participants and will provide support services.
+Representatives of the ICANN Board are expected to attend and be prepared to address the issues raised - Step 3.
+Decision to hold a Community Forum (7days from the end of the conference call) - If three or more Supporting Organizations or Advisory Committees support holding a Community Forum within the 7-day period the Community Forum will be organized - If the proposal to hold a Community Forum does not obtain the required support during the 7 days the process goes directly to deciding to use the community power.

-Step 4.
+32 Step 4.
 Holding a Community Forum (15 days to organize and hold the event from the date of the decision to hold it)

-- The Community Forum would be planned for 1 to 2 days. - The Community Forum would be open to all interested participants and ICANN will provide support services.
+- It is expected that this will only involve remote participation methods such as teleconferences and Adobe Connect type meetings over a period of 1 or 2 days at most.
+Unless the timing allows participants to meet at a regularly scheduled ICANN meeting there is no expectation that participants will meet face to face.
+The Community Forum would be open to all interested participants and ICANN will provide support services, including the publishing of recordings and transcripts.
 Representatives of the ICANN Board are expected to attend and be prepared to address the issues raised. - The purpose of the Community Forum is information-sharing (the rationale for the petition, etc.) and airing views on the petition by the community.
 Accordingly, any Supporting Organization or Advisory Committee may circulate in writing their preliminary views on the exercise of this community power. - The Community Forum will not make decisions nor seek consensus.
 It will not decide whether to advance the petition to the decision stage.
-This decision is up to the Supporting Organizations and/or Advisory Committees to determine after the forum. - > The Community Forum should be managed/moderated in a fair and neutral - Should the relevant Supporting Organizations or Advisory Committees determine a need for further deliberation, a second and third session of the Community Forum could be held. - > Staff will collect and publish a public record of the Forum(s), including all written submissions.
+This decision is up to the Supporting Organizations and/or Advisory Committees to determine after the forum. - The Community Forum should be managed/moderated in a fair and neutral manner. - Should the relevant Supporting Organizations or Advisory Committees determine a need for further deliberation, a second and third session of the Community Forum could be held. - ICANN staff will collect and publish a public record of the Forum(s), including all written submissions.